 The more buyers who move in… the more pressure builds for the stock to move upward.
 And when that buying pressure releases, the stock blasts off.

 With my TPS Strategy...
-I want to enter a trade when a stock is at it’s maximum compression...
+I want to enter a trade when a stock is at its maximum compression...

 BEFORE it bursts higher.